 The Plan includes a provision for an immediate Company match.
-For the plan year ended December 31, 2017, participants received a Company match of 100% of the first 1% of their eligible compensation and 50% of the next 6% of their eligible compensation for a maximum Company match of 4%.
-Effective January 1, 2018, the Plan's participants receive a Company match of 100% of the first 3% of their eligible compensation and 50% of the next 2% of their compensation for a maximum Company match of 4%.
+The Plan's participants receive a Company match of 100% of the first 3% of their eligible compensation and 50% of the next 2% of their compensation for a maximum Company match of 4%.
 To be eligible for the Company's matching contributions, participants must make pre-tax deferral contributions or Roth 401(k) after-tax deferral contributions.
 The Plan will match the combined total of these participant deferrals up to the matching limit.

 The Company, upon resolution of the Board of Directors, may make a discretionary profit-sharing contribution of an amount out of, but not in excess of, the Company's current or accumulated profits.
 Participants must have attained one year of service as of the last day of the plan year in order to be eligible for the discretionary profit-sharing contribution, if any, for that year, except those participants that become disabled, retire, or become deceased in that year.
 Discretionary profit-sharing contributions are directed into eligible participant accounts based on the participants' investment elections at the time the contribution is made.
-Discretionary profit-sharing contributions of \$750,000 were approved for 2018.
+There were no discretionary profit-sharing contributions approved for 2019.

 The Company's matching contributions may be reduced by forfeitures that accumulate from terminations of participants with non-vested employer matching contributions.
-At December 31, 2018 and 2017, forfeitures of \$7,641 and \$21,936, respectively, were available to either first pay administrative expenses of the Plan, with any remaining amounts to reduce future Company contributions.
-During the year ended December 31, 2018, the Company utilized forfeitures of approximately \$41,000 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.
+At December 31, 2019 and 2018, forfeitures of \$78,214 and \$7,641, respectively, were available to either first pay administrative expenses of the Plan, with any remaining amounts to reduce future Company contributions.
+During the year ended December 31, 2019, the Company utilized forfeitures of approximately \$17,190 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.